HCL-TECH-SOFTWARE/HCL-TECH-SOFTWARE.github.io/README.md

 ### GitHub GraphQL Queries

-You can test GraphQL GitHub queries in the [GraphQL explorer](https://docs.github.com/en/free-pro-team@latest/graphql/overview/explorer) and there is also [full documentation ](https://docs.github.com/en/free-pro-team@latest/graphql/reference/objects).
+You can test GraphQL GitHub queries in the [GraphQL explorer](https://docs.github.com/en/free-pro-team@latest/graphql/overview/explorer) and there is also [full documentation](https://docs.github.com/en/free-pro-team@latest/graphql/reference/objects).

 The "search" query does not appear to return repositories that are forks.
 So instead the "organization" query is used instead.